codekushi/howsyourday/README.md

 - Set up your profile
 - Share about your day with an image and some text any number of times
 - comment on your post and other posts
-- All the data of the post will be deleted for the next because we won't have same day every day
+- All the data of the post will be deleted for the next day because we won't have same day every day
 - you can delete your posts and Comments
 - A global chatroom for you to chat with database storing of messages with a option of deleting your messages
 - All the messages will be deleted at the the time of deleting posts